JohanAanesen/CSAMS/docs/brede-Notes.md

 * I made a powershell script that runs go fmt,vet,lint,cyclo and test.
 I did it to make the linting/testing go faster and more "clean"

 ### Tuesday - 12/02/19
-* I started on looking how the logs table will be
+* I started on looking how the logs table will be.
+* I created an struct for keeping the log data for easier use and fewer parameters.
+* Logs when the user change name/email/password now.
+* bug: Added foreign keys to logs, if course,submission or assignment id is blank, it doesnt work.
+So I have to figure out how to send nil instead of anumber to the db.
+* I know one way to fix the bug, but it's to much and messy code :/ (hella many if-else), and that would be to awful.
+* This day went more to thinking about how to solve something than actually do it

 ### Wednesday - *Birthday edition* 13/02/19